Leading trips, exploring issues you care about

 - In addition to the same opportunities from fall semester, leaders may lead half-and day-long trips and co-lead weekend trips.

-Fall: International service learning
+Fall: Global service learning

 Students will focus on the complexities that service in a global setting brings, and discuss the connections between local and global issues.
 In addition to opportunities available to year one leaders, students will also have the opportunity to co-lead domestic spring break trips.

-- After completing this semester, leaders will be eligible to lead VT Engage international immersion trips to the Dominican Republic and Peru (preference will be given to students who have participated in an international trip with VT Engage previously.)
+- After completing this semester, leaders will be eligible to lead VT Engage global immersion trips to the Dominican Republic and Peru (preference will be given to students who have participated in an international trip with VT Engage previously.)

 Spring: Deep dive into issues part II